 Treatment of TMJ or sleep apnea must take into account the connection between the two conditions if treatment is to be truly successful.

 For example, if you are being treated for TMJ with a bite splint worn at night, it’s important to consider how the bite splint repositions your airway.
 If a bite splint is poorly designed, it could actually restrict the airway further rather than actually helping to keep it open.

 And in sleep apnea treatment with an oral appliance, it’s possible to put the jaw in a position that stresses it.
 When this occurs, the oral appliance will be uncomfortable, and it may potentially cause lasting damage to the temporomandibular joint system.
 Of course, CPAP and other forms of sleep apnea treatment can also be damaging, so it’s important to make sure you’re getting the best treatment for you.

-A sleep dentist who is also trained in the treatment of TMJ can help ensure your TMJ treatment doesn’t cause sleep apnea and your sleep apnea treatment doesn’t cause TMJ.
-For an appointment with a dentist skilled in both types of treatment, please call (248) 825-8277 or email us for an appointment at the Michigan Center for TMJ & Sleep Wellness.
+A dentist who is also trained in the treatment TMJ & sleep apnea can help ensure the best treatment for both conditions.
+For an appointment with a dentist skilled in both types of treatment, please call (248) 480-0085 for an appointment at the Michigan Center for TMJ & Sleep Wellness.